voschezang/coding-handbook/quotes.md

 * Parallelization of work is easy (silos), but working together is hard.
 * [Larger](https://en.wikipedia.org/wiki/Conway%27s_law) teams tend to produce larger and more complex software (and take [longer](https://en.wikipedia.org/wiki/Brooks%27s_law)).
 * Agile is a ~~mindset~~ value system rather than a framework.
 Something to *apply*, rather than to *do*.
+* Agile is not the goal, agility is.
 * [Imposing](https://www.martinfowler.com/bliki/AgileImposition.html) Agile is not agile.
 * Agile at scale requires *descaling*.
 I.e. make components independent s.t. they can move freely.
 * Scrum does not imply agile.